-Investments through Shanghai-Hong Kong Stock Connect Shanghai-Hong Kong Stock Connect (SHSC) is a stock exchange platform which enables investments in the Chinese equity market.
-SHSC comprises the Northbound (i.e. from Hong Kong to Shanghai) link, through which Hong Kong and overseas investors like the Fund may purchase and hold China A Shares listed on the Shanghai Stock Exchange.
+Shanghai-Hong Kong and Shenzhen-Hong Kong Stock Connect ("Shanghai Connect" respectively "Shenzhen Connect") is a stock exchange platform which enables investments in the Chinese equity market.
+It comprises the Northbound (i.e. from Hong Kong to Shanghai and Shenzhen) link, through which Hong Kong and overseas investors like the Fund may purchase and hold China A Shares listed on the Shanghai Stock Exchange and the Shenzhen Stock Exchange.

-The investment universe of the Northbound link basically includes all constituent stocks of the SSE 180 Index and the SSE 380 Index and all Shanghai Stock Exchange-listed China A Shares which dispose of corresponding H Shares listed on the stock exchange in Hong Kong.
+The investment universe of the Northbound link basically includes (i) all constituent stocks of the SSE 180 Index and the SSE 380 Index and all Shanghai Stock Exchange-listed China A Shares that are not included as constituent stocks of the relevant indices but which dispose of corresponding H Shares listed on the stock exchange in Hong Kong, and (ii) all the constituent stocks of the SZSE Component Index and the SZSE Small/Mid Cap Innovation Index, which have a market capitalization of not less than six billion Reminbi, and all the Shenzhen Stock Exchange-listed securities which have corresponding H shares listed on the stock exchange in Hong Kong.

-SHSC entails the following risks in particular:
+Shanghai Connect and Shenzhen Connect entail the following risks in particular: